Jodezamb/ioet_exercise_match_of_employees/README.md

 # Description
 For the resolution of the exercise, libraries such as mypy were used to perform the validation of static typing and not incur in typing errors, in addition, the Tabulate library was used to format the data shown to the user as a table and finally it was used the typing module to offer a better structure in the typing of the types of objects that will be used for the development of the exercise.

+To begin with, the file containing the employees employees.txt in the files folder is read, and then the pairing between the employees is performed.

 # Resource